-The Meeting Structure
+The Disclosure Meeting Structure

 - Initially, the wife and her coach will meet in one room while the husband and his coach will meet in another.
-This is a time to catch your breath, talk over any last minute concerns or questions and if you are comfortable, have your coach pray for you.
+This is a time to catch your breath, talk over any last minute concerns or questions and, if you are comfortable, have your coach pray for you.

 - The husband will then read his disclosure letter.

-- While he is reading his letter, the wife’s coach and the husband’s coach keep an eye out for any signs of “overwhelm” in both individuals, but especially the wife.
-At any point, anyone in the room is free to ask for a pause and even to take a break where the husband and his coach physically leave the room.
+- While he is reading his letter, the wife’s coach and the husband’s coach will keep an eye out for any signs of “overwhelm” in both individuals, but especially the wife.
+At any point, anyone in the room is free to ask for a pause or even to take a break where the husband and his coach physically leave the room.

 - We encourage the wife to save her questions until after the husband has read his entire letter because many times questions she has may be answered later in the letter.
 However, we will do everything we can to help the wife ask whatever she needs to ask.